THE NUTSHELL

 AUTHORS

-Brad wrote the music for SEE ROCK CITY & OTHER DESTINATIONS (book/lyrics by Adam Mathias), which won The Richard Rodgers Award, BMI Foundation Jerry Bock Award, Drama Desk Award for Outstanding Book of a Musical, and received six Drama Desk nominations, including Outstanding Music.
+Brad (he/him) wrote the music for SEE ROCK CITY & OTHER DESTINATIONS (book/lyrics by Adam Mathias), winner of the Richard Rodgers Award, BMI Foundation Jerry Bock Award, and Drama Desk Award for Outstanding Book of a Musical.
+The production also received six Drama Desk nominations, including Outstanding Music.